Does your Keurig 2.0 need descaling? Is it brewing slowly, or not acting right? Learn How to Clean Your Keurig 2.0 in a few easy steps.

 Here we go again.
 So I got my Keurig 2.0 in February 2015.
 I told you guys all about it and what I thought of it compared to my Keurig B145.
 Right now, I have my Keurig 2.0 in my office, and this morning I rolled over for a fresh cup of coffee.
 When I popped in the k-cup, and it didn’t sound right.
-It started brewing slow, then it made too much coffee and over flowed my cup. ~sigh~ I knew it must be time to learn how to clean my Keurig 2.0.
+It started brewing slow, then it made too much coffee and overflowed my cup. ~sigh~ I knew it was time, so I thought I would show you How to Clean Your Keurig 2.0.

-When you open your Keurig 2.0 this piece where you put the k-cup pops out for you to clean.
+First, you are going to open your Keurig 2.0 and look for this piece where you put the k-cup.
+It pops out easily for you to clean.
 Take it to the sink and wash it well with warm soapy water.
 Be super careful because there are sharp needles inside.

 Once you remove that there is yet another tray inside that is removable.
 Go ahead and pull it out and wash it as well.

 Reassemble your Keurig.
 Now you are going to put 1 cup of vinegar in your reservoir, and fill the rest with water.
 Run the hot water cycle as many times as you can with no k-cup in the machine until the reservoir is empty.
-Of course, it will not empty completely, so dump out the rest of the vinegar water.
+Of course, it will not drain completely, so dump out the rest of the vinegar water.
 Fill with fresh water, and then run some more until you have run a full reservoir of clean water through the machine.
 You want to do this to make sure there is no vinegar left inside.
-Vinegar coffee does not taste so good; it is a fact.
+Just be warned vinegar coffee does not taste so good; it is a fact.

 Once complete your Keurig 2.0 is spic & span.
 I popped a k-cup in, and it worked perfectly.
 No slower big cups of coffee.
 Just a standard 10 oz cup of joy, also know as Folgers Vanilla Biscotti Coffee this morning. 😉